 In 1968, my father was indicted as part of the Boston Five conspiracy trial—along with Dr. Benjamin Spock, Reverend William Sloan Coffin, Harvard graduate student Michael Ferber, and writer Mitchell Goodman.
 They were accused of encouraging draft resistance.
 There was widespread support (including from Martin Luther King, Jr. who said he, too, should be jailed if prison sentences were imposed) but being nine and having your parent facing five years for protesting an illegal war was confusing.
 And terrifying.

 Dad was acquitted, the harassment continued.
 Late one night when I was 13, we walked together to the news stand on 18th Street to get the early edition of the Washington Post.
 In it was Nixon’s enemy list, which included my father and Dick Barnet.
-My heart dropped.
+My heart plummeted.
 Was it a silly middle-schoolish in group/out group kind of thing?
 Or a record of dissidents to round up at the drop of a hat?

 Right after I started my freshman year at college Dad called and said I needed to come home.
 Two of his colleagues had been assassinated on their way to work.
 Under the direction of General Augusto Pinochet—a dictator who had been supported by Nixon and Secretary of State Henry Kissinger—a bomb was attached to the car of Orlando Letelier, the former Chilean ambassador to the US who had recently been stripped of his citizenship for opposing the brutal Pinochet regime.
 The bomb also killed Ronni Karpen Moffitt, my father’s beloved assistant.
 Ronni had helped Dad found the Music Carry-Out in Adams Morgan, a storefront that provided free music lessons and instruments to local kids.
 She was 25.
 I attended both funerals and went back to my dorm room and cried for weeks.